vzaliva/opamdocker/README.md

 # opamdocker

-Simple Docker container to build OCaml project using dependencies installed via OPAM
+Simple Docker container to build and run OCaml project using dependencies installed via OPAM

 Do build container use _'docker_build.sh'_ script.
 To run it use _'docker_run.sh'_.